1jour1vin

 Wine rated (2019 guide) 98/100

-First, you notice the spicy and floral aromas before moving on to notes of mocha, truffle, and juicy plums.
+First, you notice the spicy and floral aromas, followed by notes of mocha, truffle, and juicy plums.
 Full-bodied with velvety tannins, everything is perfect.
-The wine has layers of depth, waves of silky, pure and opulent fruit, and a standout finish thanks to all the decadent fruit.
-The wine is fresh, elegant, long and incredibly rich, as well as tannic.
+The wine has layers of depth, waves of silky, pure, and opulent fruit, and a finish that stands out, thanks to all the decadent fruit.
+The wine is fresh, elegant, long, and incredibly rich, as well as tannic.
 It needs to be cellared for 12 years before opening.

 Loading...